About Us

 The Academy hosted its first official Country Music awards show in 1966, honoring the industry's accomplishments from the previous year.
 It was the first Country Music awards program held by a major organization, propelling Country Music into the public spotlight for the first time.

 The awards show hit the TV airwaves in 1972, broadcast for the first time in national syndication on the ABC network.
 Gene Weed took over producing and directing the show in 1974, and in 1979 the Academy joined forces with dick clark productions to produce the show.
 Dick Clark and Al Schwartz served as producers while Weed continued to direct.
 The Academy named Bill Boyd executive director, and he also served as the talent coordinator for the show.
-Under their guidance, the ACM Awards® moved first to the NBC and finally to CBS, where it remains today.
+Under their guidance, the ACM Awards® moved first to NBC, then CBS, and finally to Prime Video, where it remains today.

 After being staged in Los Angeles since the 1960s, the ACM Awards left Southern California for the first time in 2003 and settled into Las Vegas at the Mandalay Bay Resort & Casino Events Center in 2003, then moving to the MGM Grand Garden Arena in 2006.
 In 2015, the Academy moved the show to AT&T Stadium—the home of the Dallas Cowboys – to celebrate the 50th anniversary of the ACM Awards.
 The show (as well as the two-day ACM Party for a Cause Festival at Globe Life Park) sold out in 18 minutes, landing in the Guinness Book of World Records as the most attended live awards show (with more than 70,000 fans in the house).
 After that triumphant event, the Academy returned to Las Vegas in 2016.